-- This topic contains 20 replies, has 2 voices, and was last updated by Edward 10 months, 1 week ago.
+- This topic has 20 replies, 2 voices, and was last updated 12 months ago by Edward.

 I’m not saying Audials is crap, I’m not saying DON’T download Audials, I’m not saying DON’T use Audials.

 I’m saying keep your expectations low.

 I’m saying to Audials: hey, spend some time on the front end, the user interface, clearing thing up, unifying, coordinating, disambiguating ( thank you Wikipedia for that ).

 And, Audials, note that others here and I are saying to you: spend some more time on the back end cleaning up the program’s reliability and independence ( from Microsoft, for example ), and stability, and predictability, and standardization — study other programs and steal what already works.